Black and Tan Coonhound

 10 - 12 years

 Minimal effort is required to groom the Black and Tan Coonhound.
 Weekly brushing and baths as necessary will keep his coat in good condition.
-Some drool, especially in hot weather or right after a meal, should be expected.
+Expect some drool, especially in hot weather or right after a meal.
 Regular ear cleaning is necessary to prevent ear infections.
-Trimming nails regularly will help prevent painful splitting, cracking, or breaks.
+Trimming nails regularly will help prevent painful splitting, cracking, or a broken nail.

 Common Health Issues

-Black and Tan Coonhounds are generally healthy, though they may present breed-specific health concerns, such as:
+Black and Tan Coonhounds are generally healthy, though they may present breed-specific health concerns, including:

 You can minimize serious health concerns in a Black and Tan Coonhound by purchasing him from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.